VANatHeritage/ConSiteTools/README.md

 - Tweaks to SCS workflow:
   - Service area layers now ignore dams where `NH_IGNORE = 1` in dams layer
-  - Changed the 500-m downstream trace to an all-directions trace (still 500-m), making for a cleaner delineation near PFs.
-  - FillLines_scs: updated to use Network Analyst approach (uses the 500-m all-directions layer)
+  - FillLines_scs: updated to use Network Analyst approach.
+A new service area layer (naFillTrace) is created in the MakeServiceLayers_scs tool.
   - DelinSite_scs: added step to also use PFs to select catchments for clipping buffer
   - other updates to improve processing speed